Projects per year

 Biography

 Professor Bryony Hoskins has a chair in Comparative Social Science at the University of Roehampton.
-She is an internationally renowned expert on political socialisation specialising in political engagement across Europe and the Middle East.
+She is a world leading expert on how inequalities effects political socialisation and how to develop effective education interventions to address inequalities in political engagement and democracy.
+She has in-depth knowledge and experience in measurement including how to assess Life Skills and Citizenship Education both in Europe and the Middle East and North Africa.
 Her latest book is on Education, Democracy and Inequality: Political Engagement and Citizenship Education in Europe and is published by Palgrave Macmillan.

 Tuba Tayfun Kayalarli – Identifying the role of community organisations in the integration of Turkish-speaking migrant women in London